vingerha/gtfs2/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 # GTFS2
-This is an adaptation of the GTFS integration in HA Core, enhancements:
+This is an adaptation of the GTFS integration in HomeAssistant Core, enhancements:
 - configuration via the GUI, no configuration.yaml needed
 - Uses selected route to further select start/end stops
 - Shows next 10 departures on the same stretch start/end , including alternative transport lines if applicable
 - allows to load/update/delete datasources in gtfs2 folder
+- Option to add gtfs realtime source/url
+- Option to add gtfs realtime vehicle location source/url, generates geojson file which can be used for tracking vehicle on map card
-- added a sservice to update the GTFS datasource, e.g. calling the service via automation
+- added a service to update the GTFS datasource, e.g. for calling the service via automation
-- translations: at present only English and French
+- translations: English and French

 ## Difference with GTFS HA core (outside of GUI setup)
 Core GTFS uses start + stop, it then determines every option between them and provides the next best option, regardless of the line/route